veggiemonk/blog/content/_index.md

 ## Specialized in Google Cloud

-Welcome to my personal website.
+Maybe you've seen one of my talks.